psteadman/mousedb/README.md

 MouseDB
 =========

+This is a python, r, and sqlite code for managing a database of mice used in experiments.
+This can help with colony management, tracking mouse behaviour experiments, mouse behaviour data and analysis of the data.
+It may also include imaging later on.

-# Updates:
+#### Updates:

-Operation for rotarod data entry.
-Working on watermaze and fear conditioning
+- Operational for rotarod data entry.
+- Working on watermaze and fear conditioning

-# User guide to MouseDB
+# An user guide to MouseDB

 A python and sqlite database for managing your mouse colony